gemrb/gemrb.github.io/GUIScript/functions/GetSystemVariable.md

     * SV_TOUCH = 4 - are we using touch input mode?
     * SV_SAVEPATH = 5 - path to the parent of save/mpsave/bpsave dir

-**Return value:** This function returns -1 if the index is invalid.
+**Return value:** -1 if the index is invalid, otherwise the requested value.

 **See also:** [GetGameString](GetGameString.md)